RaviSriTejaKuriseti/Web-Database/README.md

-Implemented a Web Database using Flask and psycopg2 with read and write features.
+Implemented a Web Database using PostgreSQL as Backend and  Flask and psycopg2 as Frontend with read and write features.